-Paediatric ankle foot orthotics are specialised lower limb medical devices that are designed to treat a variety of conditions, including, but not limited to:
+Paediatric ankle foot orthotics are specialised lower limb devices that are designed to address a variety of conditions, including, but not limited to:

 - Global development delays

 - Toe walking

 - In-toeing /Out-toeing

 Gait discrepancies caused by underlying conditions can hinder or even inhibit a child’s daily activities and ability to partake in sports.
 Unlike devices with simpler singular heel lifts or minor shoe modifications, the use of a paediatric AFO offers a full sole correction to address and influence the child’s overall biomechanics.
 Adjusting a child’s feet to the optimal position may prevent further biomechanical issues from developing and allows your child to function more efficiently and effectively.

 Most children respond well to lower limb and postural adjustments but they must be calculated precisely.
 Your podiatrist must ensure that any devices placed on or under the limbs are designed specifically to the needs of the child, taking into consideration their growing skeleton, biomechanics, and activities.
 Making DIY alterations at home to your child’s footwear is often perceived as small and insignificant, but can actually do more harm.
 For example, they can aggravate existing conditions, increase malalignment and postural instability, or even cause altered biomechanics.
 It is not recommended to add heel raises or generic arch supports to the shoes of a growing child on your own.
 Instead, we recommended your child be checked professionally by a podiatrist.